 It’s the most wonderful time of the year!
-And this comes with reams and reams of twinkling lights that somehow have to be turned on when it gets dark (somewhere around 3.30pm if you’re in the Cotswolds!).
+And this comes with reams and reams of twinkling Christmas lighting that somehow have to be turned on when it gets dark (somewhere around 3.30pm if you’re in the Cotswolds!).

-Once you’ve got those Christmas decorations out the loft, spent the first three days of advent untangling the wires and checked they do still work, it’s time to hang those lights and choose your method of switching them on.
+Once you’ve got those Christmas decorations out of the loft, and spent the first three days of Advent untangling the wires and checking they still work, it’s time to hang those lights and choose your method of switching them on.

-Simple switch – (the favored method of the little plug in our favourite Christmas advert by Sainsburys) just plug your lights into a socket and turn them on and off as you please!
+The favoured method of the little plug in our favourite Christmas advert by Sainsbury’s) Just plug your lights into a socket and turn them on and off as you please!
 Excellent.
-Until Christmas Day after a few too many glasses of champagne when you lean down to turn off your lights, trip over your new Christmas socks and knock over the tree and smash all those precious baubles.
+Until Christmas Day after a few too many glasses of champagne when you lean down to turn off your lights, trip over your new Christmas socks knock over the tree and smash all those precious baubles.
 Not so excellent… Luckily, help is at hand from our other two solutions.

-Smart Plug (compatible with Amazon Echo /Google Home) – For those of you of a more tech-y nature, you could always invest in some smart plugs.
+(compatible with Amazon Echo /Google Home) – For those of you of a more techy nature, you could always invest in some smart plugs.
 Same basic idea as the timer plug – plug your Christmas lights into the smart plug and forget about them.
 Then when you walk into your home you just say “Hey Google, turn on the Christmas lights” and away you go!

 From all at Lightmaster, we hope you have a lovely Christmas and a Happy New Year.